Cleveland Monsters: Media

+Over 20 Monsters games will be televised on Rock Entertainment Sports Network (RESN), which is carried on sister stations WTCL-LD in Cleveland, WOHZ-CD in Canton, and W28FG-D in Akron - all on channel 22, with several of those games also simulcast on sister station and RESN affiliate WUAB channel 43.

-Select Monsters games will be televised, with Bally Sports Great Lakes serving as the outlet.
-The broadcast team consists of play-by-play broadcaster Tony Brown, former Monsters goaltender and current Columbus Blue Jackets goaltender development coach Brad Thiessen as booth analyst, former Cleveland Lumberjacks player Jock Callander as rinkside analyst, and WHBC afternoon host Kenny Roda as host/locker room reporter.
+The broadcast team consists of play-by-play broadcaster Tony Brown and former Cleveland Lumberjacks player and current Monsters vice president Jock Callander as analyst.
 All televised games are also simulcast on the radio.

 Mascot and entertainment

 The Monsters' official mascot is a seagull character named "Sullivan C. Goal" (aka "Sully").
 Also featured are the "Monsters Hockey Girls" cheerleaders.
+In March 2023, the Monsters unveiled "The Modelo Experience" which allows fans the opportunity to take ride on a custom made "fanboni" built by Cleveland Power and Performance.